-Egg-to-migrant survival was estimated for Chinook and chum.
+Egg-to-migrant survival was estimated for chum salmon, pink salmon and Chinook salmon.
 Egg-to-migrant survival was the number of female migrants divided by potential egg deposition (P.E.D.).
 Chum escapement was estimated using an Area-Under-the-Curve estimate based on live fish counts, an assumed stream life of 10 days and a 1.3 male:female ratio (M. Downen, WDFW Region 6, personal communication).
 Live chum counts were adjusted by a "percent seen" factor based on water clarity, calculated to account for fish not seen during individual surveys.
 This method was used for both summer and fall chum salmon.
 Surveys were performed every 7 to 10 days from river mile 2.3 to the mouth.
 This survey section covers approximately 90% of the available chum spawning habitat.
 In this report we do not extrapolate for the number fish that are spawning above our survey section.
 Reported egg to migrant survivals are most likely biased low but still serve as an index when comparing among different years.
 During the 2010 fall chum survey season, we were only able to perform one spawning ground survey due to high water.
-Due to only getting in one survey, it is believed the escapement estimate is biased low, so we are omitting it from our egg to migrant survival analysis.
+Due to only conducting one survey, the escapement estimate is likely biased low, so we omit it from our egg to migrant survival analysis.

+Pink escapement was estimated using an Area-Under-the-Curve and a 1 to 1 male:female ratio (Groot and Margolis 1991).
 Chinook escapement was estimated using an Area-Under-the-Curve estimate based on observed redds, 1 female per redd, and 1.5 male:female ratio.
-Potential egg deposition was based on estimated female spawners above the trap site and estimated fecundity of 2,460 for chum (Joy Lee Waltermire, Lilliwaup hatchery, LLTK, personal communication) and 4,250 per female for Chinook salmon (M. Downen, WDFW, personal communication).
+Potential egg deposition was based on estimated female spawners above the trap site and estimated fecundity of 2,460 for chum (Joy Lee Waltermire, Lilliwaup hatchery, LLTK, personal communication), 1,800 for Pink (Heard 1991) and 4,250 per female for Chinook salmon (M. Downen, WDFW, personal communication).